-The Sonnentag Foundation has established a scholarship program to assist children of Central Processing employees who plan to continue their education beyond high school.
+The Sonnentag American Foundation has established a scholarship program to assist children of Central Processing employees who plan to continue their education beyond high school.
 The program supports a wide range of educational options, including vocational and technical training, and associate and bachelor’s degrees.
 Students can apply for one $2,000 scholarship to be applied toward an accredited institution in a field of study of the student’s choice.

 Frequently Asked Questions

 To apply for a Sonnentag American Foundation scholarship, the student must complete and submit an official application by July 31 following their graduation from high school.

 What if I forgot or didn’t apply during my first year of eligibility?

 A student remains eligible for consideration for one scholarship award through your third year of college.
 If you did not apply before your freshmen year, you may still apply during either your sophomore or junior year for one scholarship.
 All applicants must be under the age of 24.